-(1) Non-IFRS financial measure - see "Non-IFRS Financial Measures and Ratios" section within this MD&A.
+(1) Non-IFRS financial measure - see "Non-IFRS Financial Measures and Ratios" section in this MD&A.

-Capex for Q4 2023 is mostly related to the Company's Thailand assets.
-For Q4 2022, capex related only to fixed assets in Türkiye.
-During Q4 2023, the Company spent \$30.3 million on drilling activities associated with the infill drilling programmes at the Jasmine, Nong Yao oil fields, and appraisal wells at the Wassana oil field.
+Capex for Q1 2024 is mostly related to the Company's Thailand assets.
+The Company spent \$29.3 million on drilling activities associated with the development programmes at the Nong Yao and Wassana fields.
+In Q1 2023, capex related only to fixed assets from restarted producing in the Wassana field.